Club Oxford Hockey

 open up the game a little more.
 Since 2006 we have been operating under the

 lead of Hockey Canada by placing a stricter emphasis on stick infractions and

 other tactics which impede a player's progress.
 For 2007 we have implemented

 a 3 on 3 sudden-death overtime to settle tie games.
 In 2008 we reached

 our fundraising goal of $30 000 for the Arena Renovation Project.
 Players

 should be proud of the fact that they have made a significant contribution to

 In 2009 we started a new project called "Hockey for Everyone".
-This campaign is designed to assist families by providing equipment, ice time and instruction at no cost.
+This campaign is designed to assist families by providing equipment, ice time and instruction, all at no cost.
 The program is for local boys and girls in grades 3 to 8 who are not enrolled in minor hockey.
 This runs from January until the end of March.
-Last season we had close to 30 participants, 10 of whom went on to play Spring League 3 on 3.
+Several of these kids continue on to play Spring League 3 on 3.